thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	04:50:30 PM 02 10 --> some error with following having username urvashirautela26
 -	04:48:43 PM 02 10 --> posted with username kriti.sanon143
 -	04:48:34 PM 02 10 --> some error with posting having username manushi.chillar.insta
 -	04:48:10 PM 02 10 --> some error with posting having username urvashirautela26